When you want to invest in stocks, you call a stock broker. The same is true for patents and other forms of intellectual property.

 Tangible IP is routinely retained by Fortune 500 companies, SMEs, and investors for the selling or acquisition of patent assets.
 They also work with buyers who are interested in approaching patent owners anonymously.

 This group isn’t a law firm or a patent assertion entity.
 This means that they are typically able to engage in constructive dialogue with those who have an interest in the assets under their brokerage.
 For this reason, they have been able to complete many licensing agreements that benefit their clients without having to use assertion activity.
+So if you want to learn how to write a patent application – or something similar – you might want to check this firm out!

 Best of all?
 Tangible IP is one of just a few firms in the world that is able to list the portfolios it brokers in the IAM Marketplace.
 This supplies a substantial advantage to patent owners looking to get the best deal for their assets!